jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetOptions.md

     Sets the cursor shown, when the mouse goes over this widget.
     There are lots of cursors available, for different platforms, see [here](http://infohost.nmt.edu/tcc/help/pubs/tkinter/web/cursors.html)

+* `.set XXX RightClickMenu(name, menu)`
+    Links the right-click menu to the specified widget.
+    Make sure you have created a right-click menu first, `.createRightClickMenu(menu)` and added some menu-items to it.
+    See [Menubars](/pythonBars/#menubar) for more info.

 * `.set XXX Focus(name)`
     Gives focus to the specified widget.
 This is the widget where the user will be able to start typing.